 A good dosa Tawa needs to have excellent stick resistance, superior finishing, ergonomic handles and sufficient thickness and weight for heat retention.

-For our best list of Dosa Tawas, we had tested 4 options.
+For our best list of Dosa Tawas, we tested 4 options.
 Out of them, our top recommendation is Dynamic Cookware 11-inch Preseasoned Tawa.
 It has raised ergonomic handles, superior finishing and excellent stick resistance making it an ideal choice.
 The next best on our list is the Indus Valley Supersmooth Preseasoned Dosa Tawa.
-It has a machine polished smooth surface and fairly good stick resistance.
+It has a machine-polished smooth surface and fairly good stick resistance.
 But, the handles are not quite ergonomic.

 Dynamic Cookware Dosa Tawa is available in sizes 10, 11 and 12.5-inch sizes.
-For homes, we recommend a 10 or 11 inch Tawa which weighs 2.5-3.3 Kg.
+For homes, we recommend a 10 or 11-inch Tawa which weighs 2.5-3.3 Kg.
 It has a thickness of about 5mm which results in better heat retention.

 As mentioned, the surface of the Tawa is fairly smooth and its built quality is also good.
 The preseasoned surface is highly stick-resistant and releases Dosa without any fuss.
 The ergonomic handles are also a major advantage compared to other options.

-The surface of Indus Valley is polished and is smoother than that of the former option from Dynamic Cookware.
+The surface of Indus Valley is polished and smoother than that of the former option from Dynamic Cookware.
 It too releases Dosa without getting stuck to the base.
 The Tawa has excellent heat retention due to the thick base.
 And you can make yummy, crispy Dosa with a nice texture on this Tawa.

 Related reading: How To Clean Cast Iron Tawa?

 As mentioned earlier, we recommend opting for separate Kadhais for side dishes and curries.
 The one for poriyals and side dishes can be 1-2 litres in size.
 They are lighter in weight and easier to handle.
 But most of them don’t come with lids.
 If you want a smaller Kadhai with a lid, you may have to shell out anywhere between Rs.2-3.5k, whereas the ones mentioned below are all priced under Rs 1300.
 You can buy a lid with a handle from a local shop and save a pretty penny!

 Some of the options worth considering are-

 Its handles are comfortably wide enough that you can wrap a kitchen towel and move it around.
 The 8-inch variant weighs less than 2 Kg and has a 1.2-litre capacity.
-It has 4mm thickness.
+It has around 4mm thickness.

 The Nutrion Cast Iron Kadhai come with a smoothened surface owing to which it has a premium price.
 They sell 9 and 10 inch Kadai with and without lids.
 The 9-inch variant has a 1.9-litre capacity.
 It weighs 1.5 Kg, which makes it comfortable enough to handle.